RotherOSS/doc-otobo-installation/content/updating.rst

    root> tar -xjf otobo-x.y.z.tar.bz2 -C /opt

 It is recommended to create a symbolic link named ``/opt/otobo`` that always points to the latest OTOBO version.
-Using symbolic link makes easy to manage the OTOBO updates, because you can leave untouched the directory of the previous version, only the symbolic link needs to change.
-If you need to revert the update, you can change the target of the symbolic link back.
+Using a symbolic link makes managing OTOBO updates easy: You can leave the directory of the previous version untouched, only the symbolic link needs to change.
+Should you need to revert the update, you can change the target of the symbolic link back.

 Execute this command to create a symbolic link: